08 Nov Options for Heavy Breasts – Breast Reduction

 Risks Associated with Breast Reduction

-While many women experience benefits from Breast Reduction surgery, it’s important to be informed about the potential risks.
+While there are several potential benefits of Breast Reduction surgery, it’s important to be informed about the potential risks.

-• Scarring: Any surgery will leave scars, and Breast Reduction is no exception.
+- Scarring: Any invasive surgery will leave scars, and Breast Reduction is no exception.
 The extent and location of these scars depend on the technique used by your plastic surgeon and your body’s healing process.
-Over time, scars generally become less noticeable, turning lighter and softer.
-However, it’s worth noting that they won’t disappear entirely
+Over time, scars generally become less noticeable, but they will never disappear completely.

-• Uneven Breasts: Surgery aims to achieve symmetry, but there’s a chance the breasts might not be perfectly identical in size or shape post-surgery.
-Minor discrepancies are common and can often be addressed in follow-up procedures if needed
+- Uneven Breasts: Surgery aims to achieve symmetry, but there’s a chance the breasts will have some asymmetry.
+Slight discrepancies are to be expected but considerable asymmetry can be addressed in follow-up procedures if needed.

 Dr Watts will go through all your potential risks and complications during your consultation prior to surgery.